huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 - It support Chrome plugins.

+- Built-in Ad-blocker.
+I find it works on Youtube.
+Good

 - The settings window is great and I can find it right at the bottom left corner or press Ctrl+F12.

   Also. it's a small window instead of a new tab, meaning that I can set settings without switch tabs back and forth.